CosmWasm/optimizer/README.md

 ## Usage

-*This works for most cases, for cosmwasm builds see advanced*
+*This works for one or more independent crates.
+When working with workspaces, see below.*

 The easiest way is to simply use the [published docker image](https://hub.docker.com/r/cosmwasm/rust-optimizer).
+It searches for all `Cargo.toml`s in the source tree and creates a smart contract build for every result.
-You must set the local path to the smart contract you wish to compile and it will produce an `artifacts` directory with `<crate_name>.wasm` and `contracts.txt` containing the hashes.
+It will produce an `artifacts` directory with `<crate_name>.wasm` and `contracts.txt` containing the hashes.
 This is just one file.

 Run it a few times on different computers